-- At the car show in the sun: Don't spray Fully Slick directly onto the surface.
-This is as it will vaporise almost instantly and leave its residue on the paint.
-The way around this is to spray a minimal amount of the product (2 sprays at most) into the microfibre cloth and then apply to a small section (like 1/4 of a bonnet) in straight lines.
-Then get a second clean and dry microfibre cloth and quickly buff off any residue right after applying.
+- At the car show in the sun: DO NOT spray Fully Slick directly onto the surface.
+This will vaporise almost instantly and leave its residue on the paint.
+The way around this is to spray a minimal amount of the product (2 to 3 sprays at most) into the Drop Bear cloth and then apply to a small section (like 1/4 of a bonnet) in straight lines.
+Then get a second clean and dry Drop Bear cloth and quickly buff off any residue right after applying.

-- Darker coloured cars: Like above, do not spray the product directly onto the car.
-Spray a minimal amount of the product, (2 to 3 sprays at most when dry and only one spray when reapplying after the initial application) to the microfibre cloth and then apply to a small section (like 1/4 of a bonnet, roof or boot).
-Then get a second clean and dry microfibre cloth and quickly buff off any residue right after applying.
+- Darker coloured cars: Like above, DO NOT spray Fully Slick directly onto the surface.
+Spray a minimal amount of the product, (2 to 3 sprays at most when dry and only one spray when re-applying after the initial application) to the microfibre cloth and then apply to a small section (like 1/4 of a bonnet, roof or boot).
+Then get a second clean and dry Drop Bear cloth and quickly buff off any residue right after applying.
 As black cars tend to retain heat in their panels longer than most other colours, wait that little bit longer if they are still warm, especially on the bonnet.

 - Only use with clean or new high quality microfibre cloths: Any other cloth other than a good quality microfibre just don't absorb well enough.
-Even cheaper microfibre cloths (the $2 bundles you see) dont work that well.
-And you need them to be new and clean, as any residue from other products will create smearing.
-This is why we made the Microfibre Wash, as it totally removes all the residue from cleaning chemicals.
+Even cheaper microfibre cloths (the $2 bundles you see) don't work that well.
+You need them to be new and clean, as any residue from other products will create smearing.
+This is why we made the Microfibre Wash, as it totally removes all the residue from detailing chemicals.